 Editors of the workshop magazine are asked to identify three favourite poems from their edition.

-Eric Karoulla, editor of the milestone edition OUP 200, selected the following poem.
-Congratulations to Nigel.
+Sue Spiers, Editor of OUP 201, selected the following poems.
+Congratulations to Barbara and Nigel.

 Kimberley Pulling, editor of OUP 199, selected the following poems.
 Congratulations to the poets.